evolmk/mean-stack/README.md

 ### NODEMON
-Nodemon is a utility that will monitor for any changes in your source and automatically restart your server.<br>
+<i>Nodemon is a utility that will monitor for any changes in your source and automatically restart your server.</i>

+Install Nodemon globally<br>
 `npm install -g nodemon`